 My life’s mission is to re-educate the world.
 A bit of an undertaking, lol.
 But yes, I believe we need to start over, from zero pretty much.
 Go back to basics and, evidently, take a better approach to education.
 Most of the things we’ve learned as true are not, and that includes many vital areas such as nutrition, health, spirituality, well-being, and many others.

 Even the subject of the essential connection between everything that exists.
 We’ve compartmentalized everything and we’ve divided it all, thinking all parts work separately.
 Instead, it should be understood from a cohesive perspective where we treat the whole and not the part.
-Furthermore, humans, the universe and all living things are built from the same matter and are intrinsically connected and part of that larger whole.
+Furthermore, humans, universe and all living things are built from the same matter and are intrinsically connected and part of that larger whole.

 Nutrition is one of those subjects that should be taught to children in school, from Kindergarten to 12th grade.
-We should also teach humans how to live in their home, the planet.
+We should also teach humans to live in their home, the planet.
 It seems like we just have no clue.
 We need to create new generations of conscious people who would understand this, and therefore be more aware and conscious about everything.
 They would, naturally, shake the status quo and be themselves the game changers of the future.

 Because of this, I am launching Anima Mundi, a plant-based, sustainable, and conscious virtual K-12 School that offers this type of education.
 In addition to the regular academics, the school teaches children nutrition, health, and sustainability all throughout the entire curriculum.
 The subjects are not only taught separately but rather as part of all the academic subjects.
 This is a ground-breaking and unique approach to education and my opinion, exactly what we need right now.